AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-41/acsd-54376-exception-shopping-cart-product-removed-from-shared-catalog.md

 feature: Shopping Cart, B2B
 role: Admin, Developer
 ---
-# ACSD-54376: Exception on shopping cart when product removed from shared catalog
+# ACSD-54376: Exception in shopping cart when product removed from [!UICONTROL shared catalog]

 The ACSD-54376 patch fixes the issue where an exception happens on the shopping cart when a product is removed from the shared catalog after being added to the cart.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.41 is installed.
 The patch ID is ACSD-54376.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.